ccorcos/database-experiments/README.md

 - sqlite query vs reducer tree
 - sqlite query vs interval tree

 prolly tree just for fun? prolly not.

 - sqlite vs tuple bptree

-minisql with tuple encoding on leveldb.
+minisql with tuple encoding on leveldb... more like a filing cabinet. using data-type-ts for schema.
 - create table
 - create index on table
 - insert into table